Everything You Need To Know About The Hands-Free Law in Texas

 If you were injured in an accident due to someone texting while driving, you have rights to seek compensation for your injuries and losses.
 Finding an experienced Texas lawyer you can rely on and trust will give you your best chance of receiving the settlement you deserve.

-Our team has been fighting for the rights of Texas drivers for years.
+Our attorneys have been fighting for the rights of Texas drivers for years.
 Lorenz & Lorenz, PLLC is here for you!
 All you have to do is give us a call or fill out our online form to get our lawyers on your case.
 We’re on top of it!